CLAT Exam 2026 | Common Law Admission Test

 • Blue or Black Ballpoint Pen

-The colleges & universities accepting CLAT 2023-2024 scores for admission to both 5-year LLB and LLM programmes have been explained below:
+The colleges & universities accepting CLAT 2026 scores for admission to both 5-year LLB and LLM programmes have been listed below:

 • Private law colleges affiliated with CLAT Consortium